Ventinos/UserManagerJava/README.md

 (I made my tests using Insomnia, and everything worked fine).

 I'll probably keep working on this to try other dependencies like Spring Security, JWT Auth and OAuth2.

+# I'M CURRENTLY IMPLEMENTING THE JWT VALIDATION AND THE SPRING SECURITY AT DEVELOP BRANCH...